tlswg/tls13-spec/draft-ietf-tls-tls13.md

 %%% Key Exchange Messages

        struct {
-           select (Handshake.msg_type) {
-               case client_hello:
-                   uint32 obfuscated_ticket_age;

-               case server_hello:
-                   struct {};
-           };
        } EarlyDataIndication;

-obfuscated_ticket_age
-: The time since the client learned about the server configuration that it is using, in milliseconds.
-This value is added modulo 2^32 to with the "ticket_age_add" value that was included with the ticket, see
-  {{NewSessionTicket}}.
-This addition prevents passive observers from correlating sessions unless tickets are reused.
-Note: because ticket lifetimes are restricted to a week, 32 bits is enough to represent any plausible age, even in milliseconds.

-A server MUST validate that the ticket_age is within a small tolerance of the time since the ticket was issued (see {{replay-time}}).
-If it is not, the server SHOULD proceed with the handshake but reject 0-RTT.
+A server MUST validate that the ticket_age for the selected PSK identity is within a small tolerance of the time since the ticket was issued (see {{replay-time}}).
+If it is not, the server SHOULD proceed with the handshake but reject 0-RTT, and SHOULD NOT take any other action that assumes that this ClientHello is fresh.

 The parameters for the 0-RTT data (symmetric cipher suite, ALPN, etc.) are the same as those which were negotiated in the connection